johnbeve/PHI-696/Project-1/README.md

 	‘∃x∀y’ is equivalent to ‘There is an x for all y…’ while ‘∀x∃y’ is equivalent to ‘For all x, there is a y…’

            That is, The former means that there is at least one y to which all xs have some sort of relation (to be specified after the prefix), while the latter means that every x has a(n unspecified) relation to some y, which does not have to be the same y for every x (though it certainly could be, depending upon how the relation is specified).

   (b) ∃x∀y∃z and ∀x∃y∀z
   	'∃x∀y∃z' is equivalent to 'There exists an x for all y such that there exists a z such that...'
 	'∀x∃y∀z' is equivalent to 'For all x there exists a y for all z such that...'

 	   That is, the former means that there is at least one x to which all things y bear some sort of relation, which is in a relation to another existing thing, z and the latter means that all xs have some relation (yet to be specified) to some class (min 1) of existing thing(s), related also to all things z.

   (c) ∀x∃y∀z∃w and ∃x∀y∃z∀w
   	'∀x∃y∀z∃w' is equivalent to 'For all x there exists a y such that for all z there exists a w such that...'
 	'∃x∀y∃z∀w' is equivalent to 'There exists an x for all y such that there exists a z for all w such that...'

-		That is, the former means that all xs bear some relation to at least one y which bear(s) a relation to all zs which bear a relation to some w.
-		The latter means that some thing (x) is related to all y, which each have some unsepcified relation to some other z which is then related to all w.
+	   That is, the former means that all xs bear some relation to at least one y which bear(s) a relation to all zs which bear a relation to some w.The latter means that some thing (x) is related to all y, which each have some unspecified relation to some other z, which is then related to all w.

 ```